RX65N GRROSE

 On GRROSE board only channel 1 can be tested since RSPI channel1 pinout is only brought out.

-Following command can be used for testing RSPI communication to slave device.
+The following command can be used for testing RSPI communication to the slave device:

-where b is bus number and x is Number of word to exchange.
+where b is bus number and x is number of words to exchange.

 RIIC Configurations